One nation, one language?

 Similar comments have also been made by parents of children who attend private schools.
-“Both my daughters are made to speak either English or Hindi in the school.
+Dipin Chawla from Phagwara told the Times of India that “Both my daughters are made to speak either English or Hindi in school.
 They now speak Hindi at home also even though we talk to them in Punjabi.
-Children are following the trend as they feel it would not be good to speak in Punjabi” commented Dipin Chawla, a resident from Phagwara in a Times of India article.
+Children are following the trend as they feel it would not be good to speak in Punjabi”.

-In the same article, Meera Javed, Jalandhar’s Apee Jay School’s principal, also admitted that Hindi is preferred to Punjabi suggesting that “in any case students will get fluent in Punjabi at home”.
+In the same article, Meera Javed, Jalandhar’s Apee Jay School’s principal, admitted that Hindi is preferred to Punjabi and suggests that “in any case, students will get fluent in Punjabi at home”.

 H.B Kaur, the principal of Swami Sant Dass Public School notes that the usual trend is to prefer Hindi over Punjabi.
 “The biggest issue with this trend is that schools are creating inferiority complex amongst students about their mother tongue.”

-Linguistics professor J.S Paur comments that: “Though Shiromani Akali Dal spearheaded the agitation for Punjabi Suba, it did little for promotion of Punjabi language”.
+Linguistics professor J.S Paur suggests that “though Shiromani Akali Dal spearheaded the agitation for the Punjabi Suba, it did little for promotion of Punjabi language”.

-The Punjabi government’s Education Department wrote to the chairman of the Council Board of Secondary Education (CBSE) and the Central Board of Secondary Education (CBSE) in 2019 and requested for them to adhere to the guidelines of the Punjabi and other Languages Act (PLA) 2008, which made it mandatory to teach Punjabi as a compulsory subject in schools in the state up to class X. It had been brought to the attention of the state department that many of the private schools in the state who were affiliated with ICSE and CBSE were not adhering to the provisions of the act.
+The Punjabi Government’s Education Department wrote to the Council Board of Secondary Education (CBSE) and the Indian Certificate of Secondary Education (ICSE) in 2019 and requested that they adhere to the guidelines of the ‘Punjab, Punjabi and Learning of Other Languages Act’ (2008).
+This act stipulates that it is mandatory to teach Punjabi as a compulsory subject in schools in Punjab up to class X. It had been brought to the attention of the state department that many of the private schools in the state who were affiliated with the CBSE and the ICSE were not adhering to the provisions of the act.